-Interested in buying a new car?
+Thinking of buying a new or even used car?
 Wondering if now is a good time, or curious to learn more about how the COVID-19 coronavirus outbreak is affecting auto loan rates and car dealers?
 Let’s take a look now.

-Interest Rate Cuts Are Leading To Lower Rates For Qualified Borrowers
+Rate Cuts Lead To Lower Rates For Qualified Borrowers

 Today’s low-interest rates also mean that, if you currently have an auto loan, you may be able to refinance it with another lender for a better rate.
 If you have a secure source of income, this may be a great time to refinance your vehicle and save money on interest, particularly if your credit score has improved since the loan was originally issued.